-Date:December 6, 2024To:Board of DirectorsFrom:Michael Colgrove, Executive DirectorSubject:Investments in Workforce and Community-based Organization Delivery Partners
+Subject: Investments in Workforce and Community-based Organization Delivery

+Partners

 In 2025, Energy Trust will continue efforts started in 2024 to support and expand the network of delivery partners needed to deliver on new complementary funding opportunities and achieve ambitious savings goals by 2030.
-From our early days of operation, Energy Trust has played a key role in market creation, and this is a natural evolution of our work.
+From our early days of operation, Energy Trust has played a key role in market creation and this is a natural evolution of our work.

-This memo provides an update on three major work areas underway in 2024, and it summarizes how we will maintain momentum in 2025.
+This memo provides an update on three major work areas underway in 2024, and summarizes how we will maintain momentum in 2025.
 The three focus areas are: building our Trade Ally Network of contractors; boosting workforce development opportunities to build a pipeline of new contractors who can install clean energy upgrades; and building partnerships and support for community-based organizations who can also deliver programs and services.